userfrosting/learn/pages/15.services/02.default-services/docs.md

 #### localePathBuilder

 A `UserFrosting\I18n\LocalePathBuilder` instance that constructs an ordered list of files containing [translations](/advanced/i18n).
-These files are used to initialize the `MessageTranslator` object available in the `translator` service.
+These files are used to initialize the `Translator` object available in the `translator` service.

 #### mailer